frictionlessdata/datapackage/data-packages/index.md

   or a `licenses` field but NOT both.

-  **This property is not legally binding and does not necessarily mean your package is licensed under the terms you define in this property.**
+  **This property is not legally binding and does not necessarily mean your package is licensed under the terms you define in this property but you it may be used and acted upon automatically and consistency between this property and the license of the package is important**

   * `license` MUST be a string and its value SHOULD be an [Open Definition license ID][od-licenses] (preferably one that is [Open Definition